wordshaker/jesswhite_4/_posts/2018-04-05-whatsupinnotts-post.md

 There are many places in Nottingham offering workshops and experiences to take part in.
 Some are technical - some are not.
 Here are a couple of places to check out.

 - **[NearNow](https://nearnow.org.uk/)** at Broadaway is a _'studio for arts, design and innovation'_.
-They hst workshops, events, galleries as well as providing fellowships for assisting making creative ideas become a reality.
+They host workshops, events, galleries as well as providing fellowships for assisting making creative ideas become a reality.

 - **[Contemporary](http://www.nottinghamcontemporary.org/)** might seem a strange choice for a semi-tech focused list.
 A lot of great events and workshops are hosted here.
 There are DJ sets for gaming music, workshops to learn how to code or design... in fact it is so varied it is really hard to make a list.
 Check it out and find out what interesting things you can find.